isomorphic-software/smartclient-docs/reference.md

 An ordinary JavaScript object with properties that configure a setting for use in a [CSS-editor](classes/CSSEditor.md#class-csseditor).

 ---
+## Object: SuggestRecordSummaryTitleRequest

+### Description
+Represents a request to AI to suggest an appropriate title for a new field that will contain AI-generated record summaries.

+---
+## Object: SummarizeRecordsPartialResult

+### Description
+The result for a batch of records in a record summarization operation.

+---
 ## Object: SummarizeRecordsResult

 ### Description